 |Etsy||Shipping within 1-2 business day|

 How to Grow Bird of Paradise from Seeds?

-As I mentioned earlier, these seeds’ life span is less, so it is better to plant them as soon as they are ready after extraction.
+These seeds’ life span is less, so it is better to plant them as soon as they are ready after extraction.

-Step 1: Getting the Seeds Ready
+Step 1: Getting the Seeds Ready (Scarification)

 - Soak the seeds in a bowl of lukewarm water for almost two days.

 - Drain out the water and wrap the seeds in a wet paper towel.